Right circular cylinder: Volume

-Through Cavalieri's principle, which defines that if two solids of the same height, with congruent base areas, are positioned on the same plane, such that any other plane parallel to this plane sections both solids, determining from this section two polygons with the same area, then the volume of the two solids will be the same, we can determine the volume of the cylinder.
+Cavalieri's principle states that if two solids of the same height and congruent base areas, are positioned on the same plane, such that any other plane parallel to this plane sections both solids, determining from this section two polygons with the same area, then the volume of the two solids will be the same.
+One can use Cavalieri's principle to determine the volume of the cylinder.

 This is because the volume of a cylinder can be obtained in the same way as the volume of a prism with the same height and the same area of the base.
 Therefore, simply multiply the area of the base by the height: